Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 the base construct code

 an action override is an a replacement for a specific part of an action of the base construct, partial overrides include:
-- named and unnamed triggers
+- triggers
-- named and unnamed effects
+- effect
-- named and unnamed requires
+- require
 - inputs

 when overriding an action everything that has not the same declaration of the base construct is added.